New York Law School: Interwar period

 When New York Law School reopened in 1919, it was located in another building at 215 West 23rd Street, in Midtown.
 However, George Chase contracted an illness that resulted in him running New York Law School for the last three years of his life from his bed; he died in 1924.
-New York Law School continued without Chase, seeing its enrollment peak in the mid-1920s, but it saw a steady decline after that.
-At the onset of the Great Depression, the law school began seeing a serious decline in enrollment, which forced the law school to accept a much lower quality of students than they had previously accepted.
-With much fewer and poorer performing students, the law school moved to smaller facilities at 253 Broadway, just opposite City Hall.
+New York Law School continued without Chase, seeing its enrollment peak in the mid-1920s, but it saw a steady decline at the onset of the Great Depression.
+The law school began seeing a serious decline in enrollment.
+The law school moved to smaller facilities at 253 Broadway, just opposite City Hall.
 In 1936, the law school moved to another location at 63 Park Row, on the opposite side of City Hall Park; it also became coeducational that same year.
-However, as enrollment was still declining, both because of the Great Depression and because of the military draft started in 1940, and the school closed in 1941.
-The remaining students that were still enrolled finished their studies at St. John's University School of Law, in Brooklyn.
+However, the military draft, which started in 1940, contributed to further declines in enrollment, and the school closed in 1941.
+The remaining students who were still enrolled finished their studies at St. John's University School of Law, in Brooklyn.